Get the latest from TODAY

-Some five months into the experiment, McBride’s fears have been alleviated.
+Five months into the experiment, McBride’s fears had been alleviated.
 Her students are less fidgety and more focused, she said.
 They listen more attentively, follow directions and try to solve problems on their own instead of coming to the teacher to fix everything.
 There are fewer discipline issues.

 “We’re seeing really good results,” she noted.

 Parents are seeing them, too.
-Amy Longspaugh noticed her 6-year-old daughter Maribel, who is in McBride’s class, has become more independent and writes with more detail and creativity.
-Maribel has also made more friends as the kids mingle outside.
+Amy Longspaugh noticed that her then-6-year-old daughter Maribel, who is in McBride’s class, became more independent and about to write with more detail and creativity.
+Maribel also made more friends as the kids mingle outside.

 “It is what they look forward to every day,” Longspaugh said.

-Eagle Mountain Elementary is one of four public schools in the Fort Worth area trying out LiiNK, a new program that boosts the amount of recess for the youngest students.
+Eagle Mountain Elementary is a public schools in the Fort Worth area trying out LiiNK, a new program that boosts the amount of recess for the youngest students.
 The goal: to help children focus and learn better once they’re back in class.

 “You start putting 15 minutes of what I call reboot into these kids every so often and… it gives the platform for them to be able to function at their best level,” said Debbie Rhea, a kinesiology professor at Texas Christian University who created the project.